traction-project/encoding-api/README.md

 This will build the container and launch it.
 After initialisation, the application is available on port 3001.

+### Production Builds

+There is a separate Docker Compose config file for production environments named `docker-compose.production.yml`.
+To build such a production image, invoke Docker Compose as such:

+    docker compose -f docker-compose.production.yml build
+    docker compose -f docker-compose.production.yml up -d

+This image is completely self-contained (except for `.env` and `aws.json`) and can also easily be deployed in a Docker Swarm environment.

 ## Adding User Accounts

 The application uses SQLite to manage user accounts.
 Initially, the database is